 Bring water and snacks (especially if you have dietary preferences and are prone to crabbiness when hungry.
 Not that I would know anything about that).
 There are some roadside stands along the way, but since many have erratic hours, it's better to be prepared.

 A subjective list of my favorite sights on the Road to Hana:

 Although they're not native to Hawaii, I loved the painted eucalyptus trees at the free Ke'anae Arboretum (mile marker 16).
 The arboretum also features a small bamboo grove, breadfruit tree, and taro ponds.

 Take a short detour to see the waves crashing against Ke'anae Peninsula (turn off past mile marker 16).
 If you'd like a snack, stop at Aunty Sandy's Banana Bread.
 Our loaf was still warm from the oven, delectably moist, and rich in banana flavor.

 Wai'anapanapa State Park has a stunning black sand beach (mile marker 32).
 There's a hiking trail along the ocean with great views, and the picnic area was a perfect spot to enjoy our packed lunch.

 Some guidebooks advise against driving the "back side" of the Road to Hana (i.e. continuing around the island back to Kahului instead of doubling back after Wailua Falls).
-Sections of the road are unpaved and narrow, with blind curves that require you to honk before proceeding, and due to the condition of the road, driving on it may void your rental car agreement.
-However, the "back side" is a shorter route to Kahului, and the scenery is stark but awe-inspiring—the ocean on one side, the rim of the Haleakala crater on the other.
-We've driven the route twice in a compact car, and didn't find it markedly more perilous than the Road to Hana.
-Consider the pros and cons and decide for yourself.
+Sections of the road are unpaved and narrow, with blind curves that require you to honk before proceeding.
+It's isolated and there's limited phone service, so if you have car trouble, getting help will be a long and expensive undertaking.